K-Arellano/K-Arellano/README.md

-Great!
-For your GitHub profile README, here's a playful and engaging version of your introduction, with suggestions for GIFs:

----

 ### 🎉 **Hello!
 I'm Ken Arellano!** 🎉
 An aspiring **IT Specialist** 🖥️ and lifelong learner, proudly representing the **University of Southeastern Philippines**! 🎓